streamaserver/streama/README.md

 Btw, if you have any issues getting started, let me know.
 I will gladly help out and then improve the docs accordingly.

-#### Todo-List
-These are the features that I will be working on in the near future:
--
-- Video-conversion via ffmpeg through a cron-job for multiple html5-compatible formats
-- Functionality to add subtitles while viewing
-- Functionality to switch between multiple video-files (for instance for different video-quality)